KnowEnG/Data_Cleanup_Pipeline/README.md

   7. contains duplicate row name.
   8. gene name can be mapped to ensemble gene name.

-  *If the user provides with the phenotype data:*
+  *If the user provides with the phenotypic spreadsheet:*
   1. for every single drug:
     1. drops NA.
     2. intersects header with spreadsheet header, number of intersection >= 2.
   2. for t_test, contains only value 0, 1 or NAN.
   3. for pearson test, contains only real value or NAN

-* pasted_gene_list
+### pasted_gene_list
-  *After removing empty rows and columns, This data cleaning section will check if a speadsheet*
+  *After removing empty rows and columns, check if a spreadsheet:*
   1. input genes contains NA.
   2. casts index of input genes dataframe to string type
   3. intersects with universal genes list from redis database

-* general_clustering_pipeline
+### general_clustering_pipeline
-  After removing empty rows and columns, This data cleaning section will check if a speadsheet
+  *After removing empty rows and columns, check if a spreadsheet:*
-  2. contains NA value.
+  1. contains NA value.
-  3. contains real value.
+  2. contains real value.
-  4. contains NA value in gene name.
+  3. contains NA value in gene name.
-  5. contains NA value in header.
+  4. contains NA value in header.
-  6. contains duplicate row names.
+  5. contains duplicate row names.
-  7. contains duplicate column names.
+  6. contains duplicate column names.

-  If the user provides with the phenotype data:
+  *If the user provides with the phenotype data:*
-  After removing empty rows and columns, This data cleaning section will check if a phenotypic spreadsheet
+  *After removing empty rows and columns, check if a phenotypic spreadsheet:*
   1. contains duplicate column name.
   2. contains duplicate row name.
   3. intersects with the genomic spreadsheet.